 Intangible assets are non-physical assets or attributes a company has that is giving them an advantage.

 One of the most effective intangible assets are strong brand names, especially when they are used in everyday language.

 For example, when people say "just Google it" for searching something on the internet, or "give me a Kleenex" for tissues, or "Photoshop it," for any sort of image editing.
 This is the kind of moat that is really only possible because these companies have dominated the space for so long, that customers begin using the company's product/service brand name instead.
 Obviously, this provides a huge distinct competitive advantage that other competitors may never be able to cross.

-However, strong brand name recognition is not limited to everyday language.
-The Coca-Cola Company (KO), for example, has created a massive brand name overtime, proven by the number of sales it receives on its signature Coca-Cola drink every year.
+Strong brand name recognition is also not limited to everyday language.
+For example, the Coca-Cola Company (KO) has created a massive brand name over time, proven by the number of sales it receives on its signature Coca-Cola drink every year.
 Even its closest competitor, Pepsi-Co (PEP), and its signature Pepsi drink, have never come close to beating Coca-Cola's signature Coke drink in sales or market share.

-The downside to brand moats, are that they are subject to change overtime.
+Although brand moats are valuable, the downside is that they are subject to change over time.
 For example, less people are drinking Coca-Cola because of the negative health implications of sugary sodas.
-Therefore, even strong brand moats can slowly fade overtime due to things like changes in consumer buying behaviors.
+Therefore, even strong brand moats can slowly fade over time due to things like changes in consumer buying behaviors.

 Secret moats include things like patents, trade secrets, and intellectual property that can make direct competition illegal, or at the very least, almost impossible to figure out.